cgoehl/circuit-web-synth-editor/README.md

 # Troubleshootings

+- Avoid using any other software connected to the Circuit at the same time as you edit a buffered patch in Circuit Web Synth Editor (such as Novation Component or the Isotonik Editor): there may be unwanted behavior in the editor ruining your current edition.
-If the Circuit freezes for some reason, unplug USB wire.
+- If the Circuit freezes for some reason, unplug USB wire.

 [You can report any problems](https://framagit.org/pumpkin/circuit-web-synth-editor/issues).